Symmetry properties of stable solutions of semilinear elliptic equations in unbounded domains: Introduction

 \subsection{Main results}

-Our first result establishes the non-existence of non-degenerate patterns in any unbounded convex domain. \begin{theorem} There exists no non-degenerate pattern to~\eqref{ANG_Intro_EquationSemilineaire} in convex (possibly unbounded) domains. \end{theorem} We point out that it is crucial to assume \emph{a priori} that patterns are bounded solutions: indeed, $u(x):=e^x$ is a non-degenerate pattern of $-u''=-u$ in $\R$.
+Our first result establishes the non-existence of non-degenerate patterns in any unbounded convex domain. \begin{theorem} There exists no non-degenerate pattern to~\eqref{ANG_Intro_EquationSemilineaire} in convex (possibly unbounded) domains. \end{theorem} This theorem has been proved by Dancer~\cite{Dancer2004} when $\Omega=\R^n$.
+In this case, the result can be formally justified as follows: the stability of a given pattern in $\R^n$ can be nothing but degenerate, since a continuum of patterns is given by translations of this same pattern.
+This argument is no longer valid if $\Omega$ is not invariant by translation.

-The above result is classical when $\Omega=\R^n$~\cite{Dancer2004}, and can be formally justified as follows: the stability of a given pattern in $\R^n$ can be nothing but degenerate, since a continuum of patterns is given by translations of this same pattern.
-This argument is no longer valid if $\Omega$ is not a straight cylinder.
+Note that it is assumed in ~\eqref{ANG_Intro_EquationSemilineaire} that the solution has a bounded gradient.
+If we drop this assumption, then \autoref{thmStableNonDegenerate} do no longer apply, since $u(x):=e^x$ is a non-degenerate pattern of $-u''=-u$ in $\R$.

 \paragraph*{} The following result gives a classification of \emph{possibly degenerate} patterns when the domain is convex and satisfies a growth condition at infinity.

 \begin{theorem} Assume that $\Omega$ is convex and satisfies